 Well, we’ve made huge progress in the ability of computers to perceive better, to understand images, sounds and even to some extent language.
 But, we’re still very far from machines that can discover autonomously how the world around us works.
 We’re still very far from machines who can understand sort of high-level concepts that we typically manipulate with language.
 So, there’s a lot to do.

 And, yeah, it’s true.
-Like, if you go to any of the kind of bots that you can, you know, I mean the ones that have been running for years, the ones that people built to maybe try to pass the Turing test or something, if you just start off by asking the question, ”What’s bigger, a nickel or the sun”, I have yet to ever find one that can answer that question.
+Like, if you go to any of the bots that have been running for years, the ones that people built to maybe try to pass the Turing test or something, if you just start off by asking the question, “What’s bigger, a nickel or the sun”, I have yet to ever find one that can answer that question.
 Why do you think that is?
 What’s going on there?
 Why is that a hard question?